 BACKGROUND

-Platelet-rich plasma (PRP) is an increasingly used biologic adjunct for muscle injuries as it is thought to expedite healing.
+Platelet-rich plasma (PRP) is an increasingly used biologic adjunct for muscle injuries, as it is thought to expedite healing.
 Despite its widespread use, little is known regarding the mechanisms by which PRP produces its efficacious effects in some patients.

 AIM